 D2RO Following CAPLYTA Treatment

-- Following administration of a CAPLYTA dose of 42 mg, the highest D2RO level in the dorsal striatum was observed at 1 hour, with a mean±SD occupancy of 39%±12% (n=6).
+- Following administration of a CAPLYTA 42 mg, the highest D2RO level in the dorsal striatum was observed at 1 hour, with a mean±SD occupancy of 39%±12% (n=6).

-- Combined data from all patients at 1 or 3 hours revealed a mean D2RO of 37%, with an associated mean total plasma level of 49.3 ng/mL.
-A statistically significant correlation was observed between D2RO and total plasma concentration (r2=0.6; P=0.0077).
+- Combined data from all patients at 1 hour or 3 hours revealed a mean D2RO of 37%, with an associated mean total plasma level of 49.3 ng/mL (statistical correlation between D2RO and total plasma level, r2=0.6; P=0.0077).

 Safety